 That may become a problem, if you’re not careful.
-You should give it a second thought.
+It’s all about balance & making sure you are not letting yourself become too overwhelmed.
 The aim of this post is to give you at least the beginnings of a plan for using healthy practices to manage the heavy load and still get everything done.

 A Day in the Life of a Small Business Owner